AlgoMaster Logo

 Intuition

-The most natural approach: for each element, check whether it has a duplicate somewhere else in the array.
-If no duplicate exists, that's our answer.
+For each element, check whether it has a duplicate somewhere else in the array.
+If no duplicate exists, that element is the answer.

 We pick each element one by one and scan the rest of the array looking for a match.
-If we finish scanning without finding one, we've found the single number.
+If we finish scanning without finding one, we have found the single number.

 Algorithm